exercism/r/concepts/dataframes/about.md

 This syllabus will focus mainly on tibbles, but it is useful to know about some alternatives.

+### The `data.table`

+The [`data.table`][ref-data-table] is an attempt to improve on the `data.frame`, in a third-party package.

+Tibbles and data.tables are both well-respected, and there is inevitably much argument about which is "better".
+Maybe there is some degree of consensus around the following points (_even if they will be criticized as simplistic_).

+- `tibble` is optimized mainly for ease of use, and integration with the Tidyverse ecosystem.
+- `data.table` is optimized mainly for raw power and scalability, especially when working with very large datasets.

+In any case, `data.table` is not available within Exercism, so it is mentioned here just for completeness.

 ### The `data.frame`

 In Base R, a [`data.frame`][web-dataframe] is a `list` of equal-length `vectors`.